 Since 1991, the Government of Chile has introduced two different price-stabilisation funds for petroleum products.
 One is the Fondo de Estabilización de Precios del Petróleo (FEPP) and the other was the Fondo de Estabilización de Precios de los Combustibles (FEPCO).
 Both shared the objective of partially insulating the Chilean economy from fluctuations in the world price of oil.
 When world prices were high (low), previously accumulated revenues would be used to lower (or raise) domestic prices, thereby applying a tax credit (or taxing) the consumption of petroleum products.
 The FEPCO programme was then introduced in 2005 to counterbalance a sharp increase in fuel prices that the Petroleum Price Stabilisation Fund (FEPP) alone could not address.
 Over the period between January 2007 and July 2009, credits under FEPCO outweighed taxes by USD 288 million.
 To maintain a positive balance in the fund in the face of these outflows, the government injected more than USD 760 million, of which only USD 362 million remained when the fund effectively ceased to operate in August 2010.
-FEPCO has since been replaced by a new system of floating excise taxes, the SIPCO (Sistema de Protección al Contribuyente antes las Variaciones en los Precios Internacionales de los Combustibles), which was then itself replaced by the MEPCO (Mecanismo de Estabilización de Precios de los Combustibles) starting in 2014, which administered an estimated USD 923m support in 2016.
+FEPCO has since been replaced by a new system of floating excise taxes, the SIPCO (Sistema de Protección al Contribuyente antes las Variaciones en los Precios Internacionales de los Combustibles), which was then itself replaced by the MEPCO (Mecanismo de Estabilización de Precios de los Combustibles) starting in 2014, which administered an estimated USD 1.2 billion in 2017.
+The FEPP still operates but since 2011, only covers kerosene for heating in domestic use.